 #3.
-Always Include Email Copy Together With the Video
+Always Include an Email Copy Together With the Video

 #4.
 Avoid Attaching the Video mp4 file to the email

 The easiest and simple way to send a video is to send it as an attached file.
 However, most of the email clients have a file size limit (up to 25-33MB) or don’t support attachments at all.
-Even worse – you can be considered as spam.
-That’s why we don’t really recommend this option.
-Instead check the options we mention below.
+Even worse – you can be considered spam.
+That’s why we don’t recommend this option.
+Instead, check the options we mention below.